 Things Fall Apart

 If nothing lasts forever, how and why do we save what we save?
 Everything falls apart: compounds break down, solids crumble, surfaces rust.
 We’re surrounded by constant change as we reclaim, reuse, or reimagine our material environment.
 Yet decay is also connected to our hopes for the future and our understanding of the past.
 Our impulse to protect treasured objects is a desire to hold onto the stories they tell.
 But whose stories survive?
-This exhibition and walking tour explore the life and afterlife of things—and why we fight to preserve them.
+This exhibition and walking tour explored the life and afterlife of things—and why we fight to preserve them.

 Read more about the exhibition in a Distillations blog interview with curator Elisabeth Berry Drago.

-Each artist’s work offers a unique meditation on themes of change, loss, and transformation.
+Each artist’s work offered a unique meditation on themes of change, loss, and transformation.
 Aubrie Costello’s ephemeral, outdoor fabric installations are subject to wind and rain, revealing the changes wrought by our environment.
 Dominique Ellis’s intentional manipulations of ceramics materials explore defect and damage in process.
 Michelle Marcuse’s cardboard architectures generate fantastic—but impermanent—landscapes of memory.
 José Ortiz-Pagán’s use of transformed steel and rust evokes postindustrial landscapes and the tensions exposed by time.

 Philadelphia Inquirer: “Decay, Rot on Display at Chemical Heritage Museum”